 Per the Workforce Innovation and Opportunity Act, the Centers for Independent Living (IL, Part C) program of the Rehabilitation Services Administration (RSA) has been transferred to the new Independent Living Administration (ILA), a part of the Administration for Community Living (ACL) in the U.S. Department of Health and Human Services.
-For more information on ACL, please visit www.acl.gov.
-More information on ILA’s new Web site will be posted soon.
-In the meantime, you may continue to find information regarding the Centers for Independent Living program on ED.gov.
+For current information on the ILA, please visit http://www.acl.gov/Programs/AoD/ILA.

 Program Office: Rehabilitation Services Administration

 This program provides support for the planning, conduct, administration, and evaluation of centers for independent living that comply with the standards and assurances in Sec.
 725 of the Rehabilitation Act , consistent with state plans for establishing statewide networks of centers.
 Centers are consumer-controlled, community-based, cross-disability, nonresidential, private, nonprofit agencies that are designed and operated within local communities by individuals with disabilities.
 Centers provide an array of independent living services.

 This program supports centers for independent living that are designed and operated within a local community by individuals with disabilities and provide an array of independent living services, including the core services of information and referral, independent living skills training, peer counseling, and individual and systems advocacy.